tcallsen/geoCalcLineElevation/README.md

 The final result is in the same units as the original source data.. likely meters if sourced from Strava.

-For more information on the calculation used, see !(https://www.gpsvisualizer.com/tutorials/elevation_gain.html "this article").
+For more information on the calculation used, see [this article](https://www.gpsvisualizer.com/tutorials/elevation_gain.html "this article").

 ## Installing with NPM